KSHMR1337/pinkfusion/README.md

 ## Pinkfusion, a synthwave inspired vim/neovim theme with focus on pink, red and magenta

-This theme was inspired by the theme [Aurora](https://github.com/ray-x/aurora), I wanted to create an aurora fork that was focused on pink colorscheme as much as Aurora is on purple.
+This theme was inspired by the theme [Aurora](https://github.com/ray-x/aurora), I wanted to create an Aurora fork that is focused on pink colorscheme as much as Aurora is on purple.

 Feel free to contribute, just open a PR.